30 Black-Owned and Founded Beauty Brands for All Things Hair, Makeup and NailsFebruary 03, 2023

 Stephanie Warren has an unconditional love for creativity and self-expression via painting nails, which is what led her to launch Dimension Nails.
 With the help of her father, she created the first-ever peel, stick and paint dimensional nail art.
 The brand now offers all kinds of nail products that are 100% vegan and cruelty free.

-Pattern Beauty is founded by Tracee Ellis Ross and focuses on hair health and encourages each hair texture to take up as much space as it desires.
+Pattern Beauty was founded by Tracee Ellis Ross and focuses on hair health and encourages each hair texture to take up as much space as it desires.
 The brand creates products that help support organizations and programs that empower women and people of color.

-After documenting her personal healthy hair-care journey on YouTube and gaining a large following, Courtney Adeleye saw a gap in the hair-care community that led her to create The Mane Choice.
+After documenting her personal healthy hair journey on YouTube and gaining a large following, Courtney Adeleye saw a gap in the hair-care community that led her to create The Mane Choice.
 The natural hair company is built on the foundation of research with a goal to enhance beauty and health through science.
 Now you can shop several collections across hair, body and a line for babies.